 You might assume correctly that “cappuccino” is an Italian word.
 “Espresso” also comes from the Italian term meaning “pressed-out” and refers to the way this drink is prepared.
 But the word “cappuccino” has nothing to do with how the beverage is made and instead refers to its distinct light brown color.

-Cappuccino comes from the Italian word “Capuchin,” a member of the Order of Friars Minor Capuchin forming since 1529 an austere branch of the first order of St. Francis of Assisi engaged in missionary work and preaching.
+Cappuccino comes from the Italian word “Capuchin,” a member of the Order of Friars Minor Capuchin formed in 1529 an austere branch of the first order of St. Francis of Assisi engaged in missionary work and preaching.

 But who are the Capuchin Friars?
 And how did they inspire the name for one of the world’s most beloved drinks?